hannes-marais/innovation-algebra/README.md

 ## Advanced Topics and Links

 The principles behind IA can be applied to other problems/domains.
-In addition, IA can be used to 'enhance itself on-the-fly' by extending its own algebra of functions and frameworks.
-This creates rich opportunities for creating GPT Frameworks in other domains.
+Most interestingly, IA can be used to **enhance itself on-the-fly** by extending its own algebra of functions and frameworks.

 Related GPT Frameworks: